iauker01/InterFact/Design/UseCases.md

     2) Dispatcher selects an intersection
     3) Dispatcher compares latest picture of intersection to its status in the system
     4) If the picture and status do not match, select button reporting issue
   - There is potential for bad actors here.
 While it is desirable that when one dispatcher notices the inconsistency, it is corrected for all dispatchers, a single button click affecting an intersection on all systems is ripe for misuse or a misclick causing problems.
 On the other hand, requiring multiple reports to fix the inconsistency slows down the actual effectiveness of being able to mark something as wrong.

+- UC 4: An administrator sets up a new camera at a new intersection and adds it to the system
+  - BR2
+  - Administrator
+  - Flow:
+    1) Set up new camera pointed at intersection
+    3) Open administrator portal
+    4) Press "Add new intersection"
+    5) Input intersection name, coordinates
+    6) Hook camera to picture-sending email using the intersection name
+    7) Once the new intersection in the system receives pictures, appear on the user dashboard
+  - This is to facilitate the expansion of the system.
+To prevent bad actors or incorrectly setting up, the new intersections should not appear on the user end unless they begin to receive images